 Again this year, Holland & Knight will host NAEMSP's Government Relations Academy on Tuesday, April 9, preceding EMS on the Hill Day, Wednesday, April 10.

-Please note that separate registration is required for GRA and for EMS on the Hill.
+Separate registration is required for GRA and for EMS on the Hill.

 NAEMSP ADDRESSES DRUG SHORTAGE ISSUES AMIDST LEGISLATIVE ACTION AROUND THE OPIOID EPIDEMIC